-Name and Surname: Fedir Kovalov ------------------- --------------- time form)

-Study programme: Computer Science (Single degree study, bachelor I. deg., full

-Field of Study: Computer Science Type of Thesis: Bachelor's thesis

-Language of Thesis: English Secondary language: Slovak

-Title: Filesystem with Interactive Access Control for Linux

-Annotation: Traditional access control mechanisms in operating systems allow the same level of access to all processes running on behalf of the same user.
-This typically enables malicious processes to read and/or modify all data accessible to the user running a vulnerable application.
-It can be dealt using various mandatory access control mechanisms, but these are often complicated to configure and are rarely used in common user oriented scenarios.
-This thesis focuses on design and implementation of a filesystem layer which delegates the decision to allow or deny access to a filesystem object by a specific process to the user.

-Aim: - analyse the problem and design a solution

-- implement the solution using the FUSE framework

-- test the solution and demonstrate its benefits

-Supervisor: RNDr.
-Jaroslav Janáček, PhD.

-Department: FMFI.KI - Department of Computer Science

-Head of prof. RNDr.
-Martin Škoviera, PhD.
+Name and Sur Study program Field of Study Type of Thesis Language of T Secondary lan mme: 7: s: Fhesis: Fedir Kovalov Computer Science (Single degree study, bachelor I. deg., full time form) Computer Science Bachelor's thesis English Slovak Title: Filesystem with Interactive Access Control for Linux Annotation: level of access to enables malicio user running a v access control m rarely used in co and implementa ess control mechanisms in operating systems allow the same of all processes running on behalf of the same user.
+This typically us processes to read and/or modify all data accessible to the rulnerable application.
+It can be dealt using various mandatory techanisms, but these are often complicated to configure and are ommon user oriented scenarios.
+This thesis focuses on design tion of a filesystem layer which delegates the decision to allow o a filesystem object by a specific process to the user.
+Aim: - implement the oblem and design a solution solution using the FUSE framework n and demonstrate its benefits Supervisor: Department: Head of department: FMFI.KI - oslav Janáček, PhD. - Department of Computer Science Dr. Martin Škoviera, PhD.
+Assigned: 31.10.202 4 Approved: 31.10.202 4 doc.

-department:

-Assigned: 31.10.2024

-Approved: 31.10.2024 doc.
 RNDr.
 Dana Pardubská, CSc.
 Guarantor of Study Programme

+Student

-Student Supervisor
+Supervisor